-However, it should be noted that in several cases the available results are compromised by features of the experimental design, as regards both the data collection and analysis methods.
-More specifically, most of these researches use driving simulator (Alm and Nilsson 1995, Ranney et al. 2005) or stated preference data (Chen 2007, Gras et al. 2007), i.e. the effects are seldom explored in real traffic conditions, therefore different types of bias may be involved in each case.
+Despite the large number of studies on cell phone use and driver behaviour and safety, it should be noted that in several cases the available results are compromised by features of the experimental design, as regards both the data collection and analysis methods.
+More specifically, most researches use driving simulator (Alm and Nilsson 1995, Ranney et al. 2005, Rakauskas et al. 2004, Törnos and Bolling 2005) or stated preference data (Chen 2007, Gras et al. 2007), i.e. the effects are seldom explored in real traffic conditions, therefore different types of bias may be involved in each case.